strata-org/Strata-Generators/docs/ops-consistent-polymorphic-gap.md

 `PolyOpsConsistent_of_PCtxWF` needs the invariant (it forces the generic type ground when `typeArgs = []`, so `A = genericTy`).

+## Relation to the type-inference incompleteness (issue 06)

+It is natural to ask whether `unify_ground_instance` is just a special case of the type-inference completeness discussed in `docs/github-issues/06-quantifier-body-type-inference-incomplete.md` (the `∃x. x` / `∀x. x` counterexamples where `LExpr.resolve` rejects a type-erased but well-typed term).
+It is **not** a special case — the two live at different layers of the type machinery, and understanding why clarifies both.

+Both stem from the *same* structural fact about Strata: its type machinery is proven **sound but not complete**.
+Strata ships soundness lemmas (if `unify` / `resolve` succeeds, the result is correct) but no completeness lemmas (if a solution exists, the algorithm finds it).
+Issue 06 and `unify_ground_instance` are two encounters with that one gap — but one is a *bug found* and the other a *narrow completeness fact proved*, and they sit on opposite sides of it.

+Type inference splits into two stages:

+1. **Constraint generation** — `LExpr.resolve` walks the term, invents fresh metavariables, and decides which equations to pose.
+The quantifier-body "is this Boolean?" check lives here.
+2. **Constraint solving** — `Constraints.unify` solves the equations it is handed.

+- **Issue 06 is a bug in stage 1.** For `∃x. x`, `resolve` infers the body's type as an unsolved metavariable `$__ty0`, then does a *rigid* syntactic check "is this literally `bool`?" and rejects.
+The fix is to instead *pose* the constraint `$__ty0 = bool` and let the unifier solve it (`$__ty0 ↦ bool`).
+So a perfectly complete unifier would **not** fix issue 06 — the solvable problem is never handed to the unifier at all.
+It is an incompleteness *above* unification.
+- **`unify_ground_instance` is a completeness fact about stage 2.** It says nothing about `resolve` or quantifiers; it is purely about `Constraints.unify` on a single equation `(A, P)`.
+It is exactly the sort of completeness guarantee Strata omits, so we prove it ourselves — but only in the narrow *ground-instance* regime.

+The sharper link is that **groundness is precisely what dodges issue 06's failure mode**:

+- Issue 06's failure is *triggered* by a non-ground, unsolved metavariable (`$__ty0`) that the rigid checker mishandles.
+- `unify_ground_instance` *requires* the target `A` to be ground (`A.freeVars = []`), and that hypothesis is what rules the unsolved-metavariable situation out.
+In `unifyCore_success`, groundness (via `subst_ground`) is what turns every would-fail branch into a contradiction and pins down the direction the unifier solves each equation.

+So `unify_ground_instance` is not a slice of the (incomplete) full inference;
+it carves out the fragment — ground instances, no live metavariables — where completeness *does* hold and is provable.
+It succeeds exactly by excluding the class of inputs (free / unsolved type variables) that makes both issue 06's `resolve` and the polymorphic `OpsConsistent` path (the wrong-direction unification at the top of this doc) misbehave.
+In the `OpsConsistent` proof we get to *impose* that groundness ourselves (the `freeVars … == []` guard on the annotation), which is why the gap is closable here, whereas in the general `resolve` setting of issue 06 it surfaces as a genuine bug.

 ## Alternative generator fixes (not taken)

 - **Orient the recovered substitution.** Annotate the op with